andrew-fcx/otel-grpc-demo/README.md

 # otel-grpc-demo

-Repo to explore the use of gRPC/protocol buffers and OpenTelemetry
+Repo to explore the use of gRPC/protocol buffers and OpenTelemetry.
+The repo consists of a simple gRPC server (Node.js app) and client (Python app).
+These are both instrumented with OpenTelemetry to generate traces, metrics, and logs that are received by the OpenTelemetry collector which published them to Jaeger, Prometheus, and Loki, respectively.
+All of this, plus Grafana, runs in Docker via `docker compose` to demonstrate OpenTelemetry's capabilities from end-to-end.

 ## Running the demo